GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 Click on **Create or search for new extensions** at the bottom.
 Then, select **Create a new extension** to [create a new extension](/gdevelop5/extensions/create).

 By default, extensions don't have any function.
-Add one by clicking on **Add a new function** on the left:
+Add one by clicking on **Add a new function** on the left.

 ![](pasted/20221118-093435.png)